couchbase/cbft/IDEAS.md

 Let's "follow a request" through the system of a user creating a logical full-text index.
-The user supplies inputs of data source bucket, indexType, indexName, indexSchema, using a client SDK that eventually communicates with some cbft instance (doesn't matter which one).
+The user supplies inputs of data source bucket, indexType, indexName, indexParams, using a client SDK that eventually communicates with some cbft instance (doesn't matter which one).